talshva/IOT-Final-Project/README.md

 1. **Install and run the Mosquitto MQTT Broker** on your PC.
 2. **Power the ESP32-CAM** and ensure it's connected to the same network as your PC for seamless face recognition and data transmission.
 3. **Power the Raspberry Pi Pico W**; it should automatically connect to Wi-Fi and the MQTT broker to receive commands and manage the access control mechanism.
-4. **Execute the face recognition script** on your PC to analyze the ESP32-CAM video feeds and recognize faces.
-This script also handles RFID tag recognition, sending appropriate commands to the Pico W for access control.
+4. **Execute the face recognition script** on your PC to analyze the ESP32-CAM video feeds, recognize faces and send appropriate commands to the Pico W for access control.

 ## Extending the System